linuxforphp/flare-smart-contracts/ KNOWN_ISSUES.md

 ### `disableDelegationAccount` Does Not Fully Restrict PDA Usage

-Disabling a Personal Delegation Account (PDA) only affects claim routing.
+Disabling a Personal Delegation Account (PDA) only affects auto claiming.
 The PDA can still be used via `delegate`, `undelegateAll`, `withdraw`, etc.

 **Risk Assessment:** This is intended behavior.